Welcome, Contract Recipient!

 You can also export the document to Word or PDF if you'd prefer to continue working on it with traditional tools.
 To export, click the three dots in the upper right-hand corner of the contract screen and choose Export:

-If you have a question or comment to make on anything in the document, you can click the "Comment" bubble that appears to the right of contract text in order to leave a note for other people shared on this deal:
+If you have a question or comment you can click the "Comment" bubble that appears to the right of contract text to leave a note for other people shared on this deal:

 Note: leaving a comment does not modify the document in any way; comments are not part of the contract's version history and will not be incorporated into an executed agreement.

 If the person who shared this deal with you has given you the ability to suggest changes, you will be able to create and review red lines.
-Click the three dots at upper right of any contract section to propose changes:
+Simply click on contract text to open the editing window and suggest changes.

 Create red lines by adding and deleting text.
 Hit the "Notify" button so others know you've proposed changes that require review: